Ziigaat Arcanis VS ZiiGaat Crescent

 Home Ranking Compare IEMs

 Ziigaat Arcanis and ZiiGaat Crescent use 2DD+5BA and 2DD+2BA driver setups respectively.
 Ziigaat Arcanis costs $399 while ZiiGaat Crescent costs $279.
 Ziigaat Arcanis is $120 more expensive.
-Both score 7.5 from reviewers.
+ZiiGaat Crescent holds a slight 0.2-point edge in reviewer scores (7.4 vs 7.5).
 User ratings place Ziigaat Arcanis at 8.5 and ZiiGaat Crescent at 7.4.
-Ziigaat Arcanis has slightly better mids with a 0.3-point edge, ZiiGaat Crescent has slightly better treble with a 0.3-point edge, ZiiGaat Crescent has significantly better dynamics with a 1-point edge and ZiiGaat Crescent has better soundstage with a 0.5-point edge.
+ZiiGaat Crescent has better bass with a 0.8-point edge, Ziigaat Arcanis has better mids with a 0.5-point edge, Ziigaat Arcanis has better treble with a 0.5-point edge, Ziigaat Arcanis has slightly better soundstage with a 0.3-point edge and Ziigaat Arcanis has significantly better details with a 1.9-point edge.

 Insights